Illinois Credit Union System Departmental Overviews

 ICUL SERVICE CORPORATION - LSC®

 ICUL Service Corporation is a business corporation principally owned by the Illinois Credit Union League.
 It functions as a credit union service organization (CUSO) under the trademark LSC providing credit unions with quality information, products and services that have value which enables them to compete in today’s financial marketplace.

 Administration (extension 3458)

 ICUL Service Corporation/LSC Administration Department is responsible for the overall operations and management of the ICUL Service Corporation, as well as product development and planning.
 This includes support of the sales and management teams and all information technology and security functions.

 Card Services Center (800-304-2273, Option 3)

 ATM & Debit Services (800-304-2273, Option 1)

-ATM & Debit Services provides support of customized ATM/ Debit programs designed to help credit unions attract new members, increase business from existing members, and offer member access to their accounts and cash at 150,000 locations worldwide.
-Services include the Alliance One, CO-OP, Allpoint, and the Cash America interchange-free program.
-All of the programs allow credit unions to choose access to Star, Cirrus, Plus, and many more, with LSC providing analytics to establish the best ROI for your credit union.
+LSC ATM & Debit Services helps credit unions establish and operate their ATM/Debit programs.
+LSC offers multiple ATM/Debit platforms to help credit unions of any size to attract new members, increase business from existing members, and offer member access to their accounts and cash at 150,000 locations worldwide.
+Services include the Alliance One, CO-OP, and the Cash America interchange-free program.
+All of the programs allow credit unions to choose access to Star, Cirrus, Plus, and many more.
+LSC provides a single source solution custom to any credit union with favorable operating environment and quality information, products and services.
+LSC’s purpose is to help all credit unions complete and prosper in the financial marketplace.

 Prepaid Card Services (800-304-2273, Option 4)

-Our prepaid cards programs offer a variety of solutions for their members.
-We offer instant issue cards for year-round gift giving, with over 60 card designs.
-The CUMONEY℠ Everyday Spend and Visa Travel Money® cards help credit unions provide reloadable debit card options to meet every members need.
-Whether your members are looking for an alternative to the traditional debit card or a reloadable, instant issue card for traveling abroad, our cards carry the Visa logo and are accepted worldwide.
+The LSC prepaid card programs offer a variety of solutions for credit union members.
+Program options include instant issue Gift Cards for year-round gift giving, with over 60 card designs, as well as the CUMONEY℠ Everyday Spend, Visa Travel Money®, and Prepaid NewGen programs to help credit unions provide members with reloadable debit card options to meet everyone’s needs.
+The Prepaid Programs are the answer to all members requests; whether they are looking for an alternative to the traditional debit card, a reloadable instant issue card for traveling abroad, or a financial learning tool program for new teen members.

 Creditors Resource Service -- CRS (extension 3495)